• 4.5/5 out of 207+ reviews.

 Published: 01-06-2022

-Many parents think that sleepless nights are over when their baby enters the toddler phase.
+Many parents think the sleepless nights are over when their baby enters the toddler phase.
 Unfortunately, that is not the case.
 Every parent can confirm that a toddler goes through different sleep phases.
-He or she does not want to sleep, does not want to be without mom or dad, or says he or she is afraid to sleep.
+He or she does not want to sleep, does not want to be without mom or dad, or says they are afraid to sleep.
 There are various reasons why toddlers do not want to sleep.
 In this blog, we tell you these reasons, answer the most frequently asked questions about your toddler's sleep rhythm, and give you better sleep tips.

 How do you recognize a sleep deficit in your toddler?